garrandall/popular-music-data/tracks/good-life-kanye-west-t-pain.md

 When I thought that I was gonna go crazy
-And now my grandmama ain't the only girl calling me baby And if you feeling' me now then put your hands up in the sky And let me hear you say hey, hey, hey, ooh
+And now my grandmama ain't the only girl calling me baby And if you feeling' me now then put your hands up in the sky And let me hear you say hey, hey, hey, oh
 I'm good